-The Council does not have sufficient resources to monitor every planning permission that is implemented across the District.
-Some ad-hoc monitoring of development by case officers may take place but we will normally need to rely on reports of suspected breaches of planning conditions to be able to identify problems.
-When we receive a report of a suspected breach of planning conditions or we identify a breach of planning conditions on a development site, we will approach the case in the same way as other breaches of planning control depending on whether the breach of condition is considered to be a high, medium or low priority case.
+- 2.8 The Council does not have sufficient resources to monitor every planning permission that is implemented across the District.
+We will normally need to rely on reports of suspected breaches of planning conditions to investigate these types of planning control or ad-hoc monitoring of development by case officers. - 2.9 When we receive a report of a suspected breach of planning conditions or we identify a breach of planning conditions on a development site, we will approach the case in the same way as other breaches of planning control depending on whether the breach of condition is considered to be a high, medium or low priority case.